Essential, invisible: Covid has 200,000 merchant sailors stuck at sea

 “They’re a vital part of the supply chain, but it’s something most of us take for granted.”

-Many major shipping lines are increasing Internet bandwidth on their vessels so sailors can more easily connect with their families back home, executives at Maersk, CGM CMA and Hapag-Lloyd said in interviews.
+Many major shipping lines are increasing Internet bandwidth on their vessels so sailors can more easily connect with their families back home, executives at Maersk, CMA CGM and Hapag-Lloyd said in interviews.

 [Global Distancing The pandemic dealt a blow to global trade and revived an old dream: Self-reliance]

-Maersk and CGM CMA have chartered flights, executives said, to change crews.
-The crew change crisis, they warn, cuts both ways for mariners.
+Maersk and CMA CGM have chartered flights, executives said, to change crews.
+The crew-change crisis, they warn, cuts both ways for mariners.
 Some can’t get off their ships.
 Others can’t travel to join their ships, meaning they’re at home without pay.

 Silke Muschitz, the head of marine personnel for Hapag-Lloyd, said the company has begged governments worldwide to stop stigmatizing seafarers as carriers of disease.